 This year we are highlighting the additional challenges caused by inequalities in care for children and young people with asthma and how these can be addressed #asthmacareforall

 We want everyone to get involved in this campaign.
-Download the 2022 campaign communications toolkit which contains social media graphics and messaging, a poster and suggested copy for newsletters and emails.
-We’ve prepared this generic toolkit which can be used by any supporter of the campaign, as well as tailored versions to help partners share the campaign in specific settings including schools, GP practices, youth organisations and many more.
-Download as many toolkits as you like from the menu below.
+Download the updated 2022 campaign communications toolkit which contains social media graphics and messaging, a poster and suggested copy for newsletters and emails.
+This generic toolkit which can be used by any supporter of the campaign, please use it to help share the rescheduled campaign week locally.

 Scroll down and you’ll also find information and links to register to attend the themed webinars and one-day conference which will take place during the campaign week.